mahi028/SE-Project/backend/app/api/README.md

 ## Overview

-This directory conatains and handel API logic such as login, user manegement and other thing.
+This directory conatains and handles API logic such as login, user manegement and other thing.

 ## How to contribute